LLMs Meet Long Video: Advancing Long Video Question Answering with An Interactive Visual Adapter in LLMs: Conclusion

 \section{Conclusion}

-In this study, our primary goal is to enhance the capacity of LLMs to process and interpret long video content effectively.
-We identified the principal obstacles in this area and introduced an Interactive Visual Adapter (IVA) designed to facilitate dynamic interaction between LLMs and extended video sequences.
+In this study, we identify the principal obstacles in long video understanding and introduce an Interactive Visual Adapter (IVA) to facilitate dynamic interaction between LLMs and long videos.
 The IVA incorporates a selector module for identifying relevant temporal frames within long videos based on specific instructions and tokens, along with an interactor module that isolates detailed spatial visual features within long videos.
 The empirical results demonstrate that our IVA significantly improves LLMs' ability to comprehend and reason about long video content.